STORYPOINT 8: CRIME & PUNISHMENT

 From 1153, a royal charter gave the people of Truro the right to their own borough court.
 They were also granted the right to hang thieves.
 They used to do this at the entrance to the town by Compringey Hill.
 Here you would once have found an iron cage, known as a gibbet, where the bodies of criminals were left for months as food for the birds to deter others from committing offences.

 “A rotten human carcase suspended there at the town’s limits would occasionally remind the ill-intentioned that he was entering a town with its own jurisdiction.” – H. L. Douch – The Book of Truro (1977)

 Elizabeth I granted a further charter in 1589, declaring Truro as a free borough.
-Form this time wrongdoers could be apprehended by ‘hue & cry’ where the people would make such a commotion the offenders could be caught and taken to the court.
+From this time wrongdoers could be apprehended by ‘hue & cry’ where the people would make such a commotion that the offenders could be caught and taken to the court.

 Stannary law, governing the mining industry, existed in Truro until 1838.